ontology-cbg/ontology-cbg.github.io/source/prepare/PREPARE_SPECIMENS.rst

 ONTOLOGY accepts photographs in .jpg, .png, and .tif formats.

 After specimens are arrayed, take a photograph of each one.
+Taking photograhps in order, from A01 to A12 then B01 to B12, etc., to H11, and retaining only one photograph per specimen, will minimize the need to organize files.
 See [photography guide] for tips on taking photographs.

 We strongly reccomend that you organize images into folders by plate, generate exactly the number of images as specimens on the corresponding plate, and ensure images are named so that they sort alphanumberically from A01 to H11.
-For example if you used all 10 plates in a run, a well-organised folder structure could be:
+For example if you used all 10 plates in a Run, a well-organised folder structure could be:

 .. code-block:: text